Clermont, Florida

-Clermont is a city in Lake County in central Florida, United States, about 22 mi west of Orlando and 22 mi southeast of Leesburg.
+Clermont is the most populous city in Lake County, within the U.S. state of Florida.
 The population was 43,021 in 2020.
-The city is residential in character and its economy is centered in retail trade, lodging, and tourism-oriented restaurants and bars.
+It is about 22 mi west of Orlando and 22 mi southeast of Leesburg.
+The city is largely residential in character and its economy is centered in retail trade, lodging, and tourism-oriented restaurants and bars.
 It is part of the Orlando–Kissimmee–Sanford Metropolitan Statistical Area.

 Clermont is home to the 1956 Florida Citrus Tower, one of Florida's early landmarks.